kurtyykins/youtube-thumbnail-tester-checker/README.md

-# YouTube_Thumbnail_Tester
+# YouTube Thumbnail Tester & Checker

-A simple app to test multiple potential thumbnails for YouTube videos and see how they will most commonly appear on web and mobile
+Test and check thumbnails by seeing how they will most commonly appear on YouTube

+Places uploaded images into similar formatting to both web and mobile versions of YouTube

+Option to preview light and dark mode

-Allows you to set a custom channel name and title.
+Allows the option to add custom channel name and title.
+Can also swap the placeholder channel logo to preview different ones

 It will generate random numbers for the video stats (duration, views, and publish time)